-When an IVF cycle is started, you have to be regularly monitored by ultrasound scan in order to check if ovarian stimulation develops adequately, and if you are a good responder.
-Otherwise, the risks involved would be higher.
+When an IVF cycle is started, it is essential to have regularly monitoring by ultrasound scan in order to check the ovarian stimulation is developing properly, and the ovaries are responding adequately.
+If not, problems may occur.

-Another IVF cancellation phase is the moment of the embryo transfer, the last step of the process.
-A FET may be cancelled due to several reasons.
-In any case, there are various things to be done in case your IVF cycle has been cancelled.
+The IVF cycle could also be cancelled in the final step of embryo transfer, due to several reasons.
+In any case, there are various things to do if your IVF cycle gets cancelled.

 IVF cancellation reasons